Exelord/wazapp/packages/@wazapp/core/README.md

 # @wazapp/core

 The core is the main element of Wazapp application.
-It delivers `<App />` component which creates app's `Container`.
+It delivers `<App />` component which creates app's `Owner`.
 It use used to keep all your singleton instances, eg. `Services`.

 ## API